mariecpereira/extension-2D-CNN/README.md

 # An extended-2D CNN approach for diagnosis of Alzheimer's disease through structural MRI

 ## Description:
-This repository is a compile of my Master's thesis "An extended-2D CNN approach for diagnosis of Alzheimer's disease through structural MRI".
-Here I share the scripts I had programmed to the following publications:
+This repository is a combination of scripts generated throughout my Master's thesis, entitled "An extended-2D CNN approach for diagnosis of Alzheimer's disease through structural MRI".
+This work yielded the following two distinct publications:

 - Pereira, M. et al., An extended-2D CNN approach for diagnosis of Alzheimer's disease through structural MRI.
 In International Society for Magnetic Resonance in Medicine (ISMRM) Annual Meeting and Exhibition 2019

+*This work summarizes an ensemble of different architectures taking into account the coordinates of each patch as additional information for the network.

 - Pereira, M. et al., An extended-2D CNN for multiclass Alzheimer's Disease diagnosis through Structural MRI.
 In SPIE Medical Imaging 2020: Computer-Aided Diagnosis

+*This work summarizes an end-to-end solution for classification, using only extended-2D data.

 ## Requirements:
 - Python 3.5.4